Museum of the Struggle for Liberation of Ukraine: In time of Protectorate

 The museum was constantly under the supervision of the German Gestapo, with several searches taking place, and in 1943, the director of the Museum, Dmytro Antonovych was arrested.
 The war completely severed the Museum's ties with the United States, Canada, and Britain, where its main financial base was located.
 Instead, several scholars from Ukraine came to Prague and allowed the Museum to distribute footage of its permanent staff to museum specialists.
 Professors Vladimir Miyakovsky and Lev Okinshevich came from Eastern Ukraine.
 Professor Vladimir Doroshenko also arrived in Prague.
 They all became long-term scientific collaborators of the Museum and Society.

 The biggest problem the Museum struggled with during this period was the lack of finances.
 According to the newspaper "Ukrainian Reality", the Museum of the Liberation Struggle of Ukraine in early 1943 increased annual membership fees to get more funds.
 Those who contributed 30 marks became a lifetime member of the Society, and the name of the person who contributed 100 marks was to be found in the lists of members.
 In the context of the military crisis, this did not fully replenish the box office of the Museum.

 The museum also carried out intensive national educational work during the war.
 Students here often conducted informal "patriotic education lessons", led by Director Dmytro Antonovych and his deputy Naryzniy, as well as members of their families.
 At the end of 1944, Professor Dmitry Antonovych was hospitalized for long-term treatment.
 The board of the Society unanimously approved Simon Naryzniy to become a new director.
 However, he resigned and the Society's board appointed Vladimir Doroshenko, who held the post until leaving Prague in April 1945.

 Destruction

-During the liberation operation of Allied troops against Nazi Germany, tons of bombs were dropped on the Nazi-occupied Prague on 14 February 1945 with hundreds of buildings were destroyed, including the Museum of the Struggle for Liberation of Ukraine building.
-A lot of museum artefacts and documents were removed from the rubble.
-They were transferred to the premises of the Czech National Library in Clementinum, as well as to the archive of the Ministry of Internal Affairs.
+During the Allied liberation of Nazi Germany, the Museum of the Struggle for Liberation of Ukraine building was destroyed when tons of bombs were dropped on Nazi-occupied Prague on 14 February 1945.
+A lot of museum artefacts and documents were removed from the rubble and were transferred to the Czech National Library in Clementinum and the archive of the Ministry of Internal Affairs.

 This was witnessed by Natalia Narizhnyi – daughter of the director of Museum from 1945 to 1948, Simon Narizhny and the poetess of Prague School Irina Narizhny: